Philip II of Spain: Italy

 By the end of the wars in 1559, Habsburg Spain had been established as the premier power of Europe, to the detriment of France.
 In France, Henry II was fatally wounded in a joust held during the celebrations of the peace.
 His death led to the accession of his 15-year-old son Francis II, who in turn soon died.
 The French monarchy was thrown into turmoil, which increased further with the outbreak of the French Wars of Religion that would last for several decades.
-The states of Italy were reduced to second-rate powers, and Milan and Naples were annexed directly to Aragon.
-Mary Tudor's death in 1558 enabled Philip to seal the treaty by marrying Henry II's daughter, Elisabeth of Valois, later giving him a claim to the throne of France on behalf of his daughter by Elisabeth, Isabel Clara Eugenia.
+The states of Italy were reduced to second-rate powers, with Spain dominating the peninsula.
+Mary Tudor's death in 1558 enabled Philip to seal the treaty by marrying Henry II's daughter, Elisabeth of Valois, later giving him a claim to the throne of France on behalf of his daughter by Elisabeth, Isabella Clara Eugenia.